Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Progenitors of individual Boötes I stars

 \subsubsection{Mono-enriched Pop~III descendants}

-In Boötes~I we uncover one mono-enriched Pop~III descendant, i.e. a star imprinted by a single Pop III SNe:\\
+In Boötes~I we uncover one {potential mono-enriched Pop~III descendant }, i.e. a star imprinted by a single Pop~III SNe:\\

-\textbf{Boo-130:} The best fit shows that Boo-130 is mono-enriched by a hypernova with $m_{\star} = 50 \msun$ and $\rm E_{SN} = 10 \times 10^{51}$ erg (Fig.\ref{abundace_pattern}).
-Note that in this case, [Zn/Fe] is the key abundance ratio to discriminate between an enrichment driven by Pop III and Pop II stellar populations.\\
+{Boo-130:} The best fit indicates that Boo-130 is mono-enriched by a Pop~III hypernova with $m_{\star} = 64 \msun$ and $\rm E_{SN} = 5 \times 10^{51}$ erg (Fig.\ref{abundace_pattern}).
+Note that in this case, [Zn/Fe] is the key abundance ratio to discriminate between an enrichment driven by Pop~III and Pop~II stellar populations. {Importantly, the models with $\chi^2$ values closest to the minimum also point to a $100\%$ Pop~III enrichment, in this case by multi-enrichment.
+This strengthens the hypothesis that Boo-130 is a strong candidate for being a Pop~III descendant.
+While some degeneracy remains with other models featuring comparable $\chi^2$-values, Boo-130 can be considered a descendant of Pop~III stars if we rely on the current model constraints}. \\